EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/02_dockerDesktop.md

 import AcceptCertificates from './_acceptCertificates.md'

-# Ethereal Engine on Docker Desktop
+# iR Engine on Docker Desktop
 **NOTE**: _UDP networking does not work properly on Docker Desktop as of this writing, as Docker Desktop does not expose the IP addresses/ports of the node publicly, so mediasoup cannot connect over UDP.
 If you want to test audio/video calling or networked movements, please use minikube._

 ## Install kubectl, Helm, and Docker Desktop